-It’s been our mission at General Provision to build a tech ecosystem right here in our very own home, Fort Lauderdale.
-Accessing technical talent and filling technical jobs is a critical part of building an innovation economy, so GP worked to establish Broward County’s first independent coding academy at our coworking space.
+It’s been our mission at General Provision to build a tech ecosystem right here in our city of Fort Lauderdale.
+Accessing technical talent and filling technical jobs is a critical part of building an innovation economy, so GP worked to establish Broward County’s first independent coding academy at our coworking space in 2015.
 Since then, we have watched nearly 100 new software developers change their lives by learning how to code.
-Broward County continues to lead Miami-Dade and Palm Beach counties in open tech jobs, and we are excited to continue an immersive bootcamp program in 2018 to meet that need.
+Broward County continues to lead Miami-Dade and Palm Beach counties in open tech jobs, and we are excited to announce that we are now fully integrating an on-demand coding curriculum as a part of our Membership offering .

 Thursday, November 30th at 6pm: Author Lloyd Shefsky makes a stop at GP to discuss his latest book at the B.I.G. ( Books Inspire Growth) Dinner!